santhoshgp345/LearnSphere/README.md

-# 🎓 SkillNova EdTech Platform
+# 🎓 LearnSphere Platform

-SkillNova is a full-fledged MERN-based E-learning platform that bridges the gap between students and instructors through an intuitive UI/UX, secured backend services, and seamless video course delivery.
+LearnSphere is a full-fledged MERN-based E-learning platform that bridges the gap between students and instructors through an intuitive UI/UX, secured backend services, and seamless video course delivery.
 It also integrates secure payment processing and follows modern development workflows with Docker support.

 ---